We knew we wanted to kick our Japan trip with an extended stay in Tokyo, and research brought us to our second destination, Hakone.

 Hakone (pronounced ha-kone-eh) was a unique experience.
 It’s great for the adventure-seeking-mildly-outdoorsy-types.
 My style?
 Retrospectively speaking, probably not.
 But, hey, it’s good to try new things, right?

 To put it in the simplest terms: Hakone just felt like a lot and mildly exhausting.
-Not to mention, it poured the first evening, the Airbnb was outside of the immediate area in a town called Odawara (which was rather interesting as it was my first experience both sleeping on a shikibuton (a traditional floor mattress) and trying soba noods) and I couldn’t see Mt.
+Not to mention, it poured the first evening we were there, we stayed outside of the immediate area in a town called Odawara (which was rather interesting as it was my first experience both sleeping on a shikibuton (a traditional floor mattress) and trying soba noods) and we couldn’t see Mt.
 Fuji because of the weather, which was one thing I was looking forward to.

 The Hakone Shrine

-One of the main attractions in the area is the Hakone Shrine, which was astoundingly beautiful (and at which I made a total arse of myself because I yelled at a couple that rowed their boat in between the columns of the shrine, thus disrupting my pictures.)
+One of the main attractions in the area is the Hakone Shrine, which was beautiful.
 You will have to wait in a line to get your clear, undisrupted shot of the gate.
-It’s worth it, both for the view in person and the latergram.
+It’s worth it for both the view in person and the latergram.

 In addition to the torii (or, gate) just off the shore of Lake Ashinoko, there’s an actual temple nestled in the forest and at the top of the stairs across from the gate.